Mahón cheese: Characteristics

 Mahón has some characteristics specific to it, despite aging.
 In general the cheese is buttery sharp, slightly salty and lightly aromatic (sweet and nutty aromas) in taste.

 Mahón's sweet and fruity but at times slightly salty taste is due in part to the sea salt content in the grasses the cows eat.
 The rind is generally an orange color due to the rind being rubbed with butter, or oil, and paprika.
 As it reaches maturity (around 10 months) it tends to have small misshapen holes and has some granularity.
 In general, all aged Mahón has a proliferation of tiny holes.

-Young Maó (artesà)
+Young Mahón (artesà)

-Maó artesà or Mahón artesano (Catalan and Spanish for "artisanal Maó", respectively) is young, aged no longer than three months, and softer than traditional Maó.
-It is important to keep young Maó in the vegetable compartment of a refrigerator or cooler.
+Maó artesà or Mahón artesano (Catalan and Spanish for "artisanal Mahón", respectively) is young, aged no longer than three months, and softer than traditional Mahón.
+It is important to keep young Mahón in the vegetable compartment of a refrigerator or cooler.
 It should be stored in airtight plastic wrapping to preserve its softness.

-Aged Maó
+Aged Mahón

-Conversely, harder, more aged Maó should be wrapped in foil or waxed paper.
+Conversely, harder, more aged Mahón should be wrapped in foil or waxed paper.